mxro/maxrohde-web/content/posts/2015/2015-01-26-free-pdf-printing-for-windows-without-adware/index.md

 ---
-title: "Free PDF Printing for Windows without Adware"
+title: 'Free PDF Printing for Windows without Adware'
-date: "2015-01-26"
+date: '2015-01-26'
 categories:
-  - "productivity"
+  - 'productivity'
 tags:
-  - "tools"
+  - 'tools'
-coverImage: "freepdf-print.png"
+coverImage: 'freepdf-print.png'
 ---

 Printing from any windows application to a PDF printer is not supported in the most recent Windows versions by default.